timsutton/brigadier/README.md

 By default, when `--install` is used, it will clean up its extracted files after installation, unless the `--leave-files` option is given, so unless you want to keep the files around you shouldn't need to clean up after it.

+## Unpack details on Windows

+On OS X, we have the native hdiutil and pkgutil commands to do the work of unpacking the driver files.
+On Windows, we:

+1. Check if 7-Zip is already installed - if not, we download and install it
+2. Download dmg2iso and store it in a temporary directory
+2. Extract the BootCampESD.pkg xar archive with 7-Zip
+3. Extract the Payload archive with 7-Zip, once to decompress gzip and again to unpack the cpio archive
+4. Use dmg2iso to convert the resultant WindowsSupport.dmg to an ISO
+5. Use 7-Zip to extract the driver files from the ISO
+6. Uninstall 7-Zip if we installed it

 ## Caveats

 * It requires an internet connection, which therefore requires that a working network driver be available.
 The simplest way I've found to do this is to place the various network drivers from BootCampESDs inside a "BootCamp" (or similar) folder within `C:\Windows\INF`.
 This folder is the default search location for device drivers, and it should automatically detect and install drivers located here for all unknown hardware.
 You can also modify the `DevicePath` [registry key](http://technet.microsoft.com/en-us/library/cc731664(v=ws.10).aspx) to add a custom location, but using the existing `INF` folder means no other changes besides a file copy are required to update an existing image's drivers, so this can be done without actually restoring the image and booting it just to install a driver.
 * It currently performs almost no error handling.
+* The 7-Zip and dmg2iso tools download from URLs hardcoded in the script.
+Soon the `brigadier.plist` will support overriding these URLs with your own copies stored on a private webserver.
 * After installation, it sets the `FirstTimeRun` registry key at `HKEY_CURRENT_USER\Software\Apple Inc.\Apple Keyboard Support` to disable the first-launch Boot Camp help popup, and there's currently no option to disable this behaviour.
 * Only tested on 64-bit Windows 7.
 It's worth mentioning that the December 2012 Boot Camp driver ESDs seem to be 64-bit only, so extra work would need to be done to support 32-bit Windows.